apondi-art/CodeLens-decision-tree/README.md

-# C4.5 Decision Tree Implementation
+#   Fast and Scalable Decision Tree

 ## Introduction
 Jam is a fast and scalable C4.5 Decision Tree classifier implemented in Go.
 It provides a complete toolkit for building, training, pruning, and using decision trees for classification tasks.
 Designed for high performance, it efficiently handles large datasets using parallelization and memory optimization techniques, making it ideal for real-world machine learning applications.

+## why decision tree
 Decision trees are a fundamental machine-learning technique used in spam detection, fraud analysis, medical diagnosis, and recommendation systems.
 This project allows users to:

  Train a decision tree model on large datasets quickly.